lab2023/builder/README.md

 # Credits

-- Builder is maintained and funded by [lab2023 - internet technologies](http://lab2023.com/)
+- Builder is maintained and funded by [lab2023 - information technologies](http://lab2023.com/)
 - Thank you to all the [contributors!](https://github.com/kebab-project/builder/graphs/contributors)
 - This gem is inspired from [laptop](https://github.com/thoughtbot/laptop)
 - The names and logos for lab2023 are trademarks of lab2023, inc.

 # License

-Copyright 2013 lab2023 – internet technologies
+Copyright 2014 lab2023 – information technologies